 Fall in the Finger Lakes

-Autumn is a wonderful time of year to visit the Finger Lakes with warm days, cool nights, farmers markets brimming with the bounty of the region, and a multitude of festivals that celebrate the harvest.
+Autumn is a wonderful time of year to visit the Finger Lakes with warm days, cool nights, farmers markets brimming with the bounty of the region, and a multitude of fall festivals that celebrate the harvest.
 The landscape is breathtaking as it becomes a carpet of rich red, orange, and gold, exhibiting some of the best fall foliage in the Northeast.
 Hike, drive, bike, or just relax with a glass of Finger Lakes wine as you soak in the landscape in all its glory and begin to decompress.
 I Love New York even provides a weekly fall foliage report so you can plan your visit near peak foliage.

 There is something ultra-spiritual about experiencing the natural beauty of the Finger Lakes.